prasannavl/prasannavl.com/content/published/2011/12/automate-your-tv-show-downloads.html.md

  - Automation
 -->

-So, I've become quite a TV show addict lately.
+So, TV shows.
 I found myself checking websites for new episodes often, and if available, download and add it to my Torrents download list.
 The same exact process.
 Should write a short program to do that, I thought.
 But never happened.

 And it all changed recently, as I had sat down for food waiting for my order.
 I had just discovered Scripting for Android a while back - I was able to write and run Python code off my phone.
 Pretty cool.
 And I happened to overhear a conversation about the latest episode of House.
 Hmmm.